 - a day on preaching the “old story” in new cultural contexts led by Rev. Raewynne Whitely

-3. Readers/LLMs receive an annual personal CMD grant which can be used for training.
-Readers may contact their Area CMD Adviser to discuss the use of these grants.
+3. LLMs receive an annual personal CMD grant which can be used for training.
+They may contact their Area CMD Adviser to discuss the use of these grants.
 More information can be found here.

 LARC groups (Local Advisers for Readers in Chelmsford) are opportunities for mutual support and encouragement.
 Area CMD Advisers are also willing to offer advice and help.